 I have been a full-time freelance book indexer, copy-editor and proofreader since 2001.
-I am an Accredited Indexer with the Society of Indexers, having passed their Training in Indexing distance-learning course, and an Advanced Professional Member of both the Society of Indexers and the Society for Editors and Proofreaders.
-I recently also started a three-year term as Marketing Director on the Executive Board of the Society of Indexers.
+I am a Fellow of the Society of Indexers (SI) (the highest membership grade, for proof of CPD experience and index quality) and an Accredited Indexer (having passed the SI Training in Indexing distance-learning course; see SI Directory entry).
+I am also an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (formerly Society for Editors and Proofreaders, SfEP; see CIEP Directory entry).
+I recently completed a three-year term as Marketing Director on the Executive Board of the Society of Indexers (2017–2020).

 I have an employment background in printing and publishing, a BA (Hons) in English and American Literature (University of East Anglia) and a BSc (Hons) in Psychology (Open University), where my independent research projects included an interview study on stand-up comedians’ views of disparagement humour and an experimental study on the effects of background music on working memory.

-In my spare time, I enjoy performing with Manchester Recorder Orchestra and Stockport Ukulele Players, I practise yoga and Pilates regularly and I have a particular fondness for ducks and pubs.
-I also always enjoy a good comedy book index, on which I am writing an ongoing series of blog posts (see here) and articles for The Indexer journal (available here).
+In my spare time, I enjoy performing with Manchester Recorder Orchestra and Stockport Ukulele Players, I practise yoga and Pilates regularly, I’m a keen Welsh learner (dysgwraig Gymraeg) and I have a particular fondness for ducks and pubs.
+I also always enjoy a good comedy book index, on which I am writing an ongoing series of blog posts (see my blog here) and articles for other organisations and publications (see my writings here).

-I have completed over 750 commissions to date for a number of academics, authors and publishers, including:
+I have completed over 850 commissions to date for a number of academics, authors and publishers, including books published by:

 - Alzheimer’s Society